 - The expenses, which will be incurred by a project for items such as donor recognition, are not always accounted for in the initial project budgeting process.
 This can result in a situation where the net level of funding is less than the original commitment.

 Donated funds are a reality in the current political and legislative climate, which must be effectively handled.
-Facilities Planning is willing and anxious to work with the entities responsible for fund raising to improve the effectiveness of the process.
+PDC is willing and anxious to work with the entities responsible for fund raising to improve the effectiveness of the process.

 Legislative appropriations or bond authority takes the longest time to acquire.
 The university's Five Year Capital Program identifies and advances for consideration by the Board of Regents, Governor, and Legislature, capital projects requiring state funding.
 These projects are generally new buildings, additions, major remodeling, and other campus-wide needs that cannot be adequately supported from other sources.
 The Program is the university's request to the legislature for support of larger projects, generally exceeding $1 million and requiring assistance from design consultants and general contractors.